jasoncatalyze/jasoncatalyze/README.md

 - 👋 Hi, I’m @jasoncatalyze
-- 👀 I’m interested in Salesforce and renewables!
+- 👀 I’m interested in Salesforce, renewables, new tech
-- 🌱 I’m currently learning lightning components
+- 🌱 I’m currently nodejs (nestjs) and React (React Native)
 - 💞️ I’m looking to collaborate on anything sfdc
-- 📫 How to reach me @ jason.vaughan@catalyze.com
+- 📫 How to reach me @ jason.vaughan@catalyze.com or jvaughan1983@gmail.com

 <!---
 jasoncatalyze/jasoncatalyze is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.